-Prepayment.

-1. The name and address of the sender and of the addressee must Maddressing requirebe legibly and correctly written in every case when possible on the parcel itself, or on a label gummed thereto, and in the case of parcels addressed by tag only because of their shape or size-must also be written on a separate slip which slip must be enclosed in the parcel, but it is recommended that such address slips be enclosed in all par-Parcels will not be accepted when sent by or addressed to initials, unless the initials are the adopted trade name of the senders or addressees.
+but such address slips should be enclosed in all parcels.
+Parcels will not be accepted when sent by or addressed to initials, unless the initials are the adopted trade name of the senders or addressees.

 Addresses in ordinary pencil are not allowed, but copying ink or indelible pencil on a surface previously dampened may be used.

-Customs declaration.

-2. The sender shall prepare one customs declaration for each parcel sent from either country, upon a form provided for the purpose, which customs declaration shall give a general description of the parcel, an accurate statement in detail of its contents and value, date of mailing, number of rates prepaid, the sender's name and address, and the name and address of the addressee, and shall be securely attached to the parcel.
+2. The sender shall prepare one customs declaration for each parcel sent from either country, upon a special form provided for the purpose, which customs declaration shall give a general description of the parcel, an accurate statement in detail of the contents and value, date of mailing, number of rates prepaid, the sender's name and address and the name and address of the addressee, and shall be securely attached to the parcel.

-No official responsibility for correctness.
-3. The Administrations accept no responsibility for the correctness of the customs declarations.
+3. The contracting Post Offices accept no responsibility for the correctness of the Customs declarations.